GW-HIVE/biomuta-old/README.md

 2. **Convert**

 Formats all resources to the BioMuta standard for both data and field structure.

+3. **Combine**

+Builds the full table in CSV format ready to be shipped.

 ## Installation
 1. **Clone the Repository:**